Skip to content

 V6 Dipole Antenna https://www.byonics.com/antennas

-Here is my finished Trackuino with the Trackuino Shield, Venus GPS, Dipole Antenna and GPS Antenna:
+Here is my finished Trackuino with the Trackuino Shield, Venus GPS, dipole antenna, and GPS antenna:

 Trackuino

-I was able to test the Trackuino by powering it up and waiting for a GPS fix, then it started beaconing out on 144.390Mhz every 60 seconds and showing up on APRS.fi
+I tested the Trackuino by powering it up and waiting for a GPS fix.
+Once it had a lock, it started beaconing on 144.390 MHz every 60 seconds and showing up on APRS.fi.

 APRS Map